 I am grateful of my family for many reasons: for what I see them to be, for the loveliness they have been, for the good I know in them.
 I love their essence, their “could be,” in spite of knowing their faults well, the individual life in them that I saw as a bud and watched unfold—enchanted and anxious.

-Thanksgiving Day is first and foremost about family.
-Of friends who have touched our lives.
+Thanksgiving Day is first and foremost about family and friends who have touched our lives.
 We are truly grateful.
+We are truly grateful.
 As Santayana once wrote, friends “are part of the race where one can be human.”
-Having shared its fragility, its resiliency—who never asked for proofs; or expressions of affection—they were always simply there for you.
+Having shared their fragility and resiliency—never asking for proofs or expressions of affection—they were always simply there for you.
 There is always something palpably different in the way you bond, in the way you spend your time together.
-Sometimes just being together, sharing joys, tears and pain of loss and laughter.
-It was never “I” but “we”—whether you hang tough together or hang on to each other, or whether you keep the worst from each other or confess there’s never a show off—that subtly, restrained respect and sharing of the minds.
-They are the Four leaf clover colleagues in my life: Ms. Lydia V. Solis, Vina Nacionales, Vilma Hernandez and Gina de Venecia.
+Sometimes it is just about being together, sharing joys, tears and pain of loss and laughter.
+There was never an “I” but a “we,” whether we hang tough together or hang on to each other, or whether we keep the worst from each other or confess.
+There’s never a show off, just a subtly, restrained respect and sharing of the minds.
+They are FQG, Lydia V. Solis, Aida Reyes and The Maestro.

 And to be taken into the folds of AJP, is a homage and a lifetime debt of gratitude and self-worth.

-We find plenty of reasons to be thankful—including moms, grandchildren, teachers, music, second chances, American citizenship ,the thrill of a blissful newfound set of diligent helpmates in the photo world, called PPP-USA.
+We find plenty of reasons to be thankful—including moms, grandchildren, teachers, music, second chances, American citizenship, and the thrill of a blissful newfound set of diligent helpmates in the photo world.

 Today there is awareness that it is not simply the time for parades and fancy home cooked meals, but time to get together with our friends and families for that happily anticipated warm and happy times.